elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 ### ASP.NET Core

-When logging uncaught errors using the `Elmah.Io.AspNetCore` package, we automatically pick up any active activity and put the trace ID as part of the error logged to elmah.io.
+When logging uncaught errors using the `Elmah.Io.AspNetCore` package, we automatically pick up any `traceparent` header and put the trace ID as part of the error logged to elmah.io.
 For an overview of wrapping calls to your ASP.NET Core API in an `Activity` check out the section about W3C Trace Context.

 If you want to set the correlation ID manually, you can use the `OnMessage` action: